|

 by several Czech designs, the Israeli UZI first appeared in combat during the 1956 Suez

 Crisis.
-It's compact size is attributed to the bolt design which telescopes over
+Its compact size is attributed to the bolt design which telescopes over much

-much of the barrel and lends stability to the gun during firing.
-Rugged, reliable,
+of the barrel and lends stability to the gun during firing.
+Rugged, reliable, and

 close bolt operating SMGs and compact assault rifles such as the M-4. |